-Spin and torsion modify the energy density and pressure with a negative term proportional to the square of the fermion number density n, which acts like repulsive gravity.
+Spin and torsion modify the energy density and pressure with a negative term proportional to the square of the fermion number density n, acting like repulsive gravity (Hehl, Kopczyński, Trautman, Kuchowicz).

 Universe with spin fluid

 For relativistic matter, Friedmann equations can be written in terms of temperature: $\varepsilon \approx 3p \sim T^4$, $n \sim T^3$.